 Those who are considering a hire purchase arrangement may also like to consider the very real option of leasing their new car.
 While leasing doesn’t give you the option to take ownership of the car in the long term per se, it does give you a manageable means of securing a car that may otherwise be out of your price range.

 4. Take out a Loan to Buy Your Car

 Taking out a loan is the most traditional means of paying for a new car.
 Instead of taking the loan arrangement offered by your car dealer, which are often bloated with unnecessary fees, there are a wide range of flexible car loan solutions for the UK market.

 Rather than having to scour the Yellow Pages for prospective lenders, the internet is awash with reputable car loan comparison sites, which analyse the rates of the market’s top lenders in a matter of seconds.

-5. Credit card
+5. Pay for Your Car with a Credit card

 It’s a less common means of funding a new car purchase, but shouldn’t be ruled out, especially if you have an excellent credit rating.
 Many credit card companies offer interest-free introductory periods, often for in excess of 12 months.
 If you have an excellent credit rating, and think you’re going to be able to pay off your car within 12 to 18 months, an interest-free credit card is, therefore, a very viable option for financing your new purchase.